Undergraduate: Getting Started

 Degree Programs Overview

 An undergraduate major in the mathematics also provides excellent preparation for graduate studies in many areas, including actuarial sciences, computer science, economics, engineering, law, mathematics, operations research, and statistics.
 The major can be specialized to allow preparation for any of these goals.
-See our Tracks page for some suggested coursework to begin down some of these paths and our Sample Schedules to see how these fit together with the overall plan of study.
+See our Tracks page for some suggested coursework to begin down some of these paths.

-The Undergraduate Bulletin should be consulted for detailed requirements, including the allowable electives.
+The University Catalog should be consulted for detailed requirements, including the allowable electives.
 We outline the MAT/STA requirements here.
 The degree also requires 122 semester hours, to include at least 36 hours at or above the 300 course level or above.
 See our Courses page for a brief description of the courses.
-See our Degree Requirements Details page for additional details about the requirements.

 Apply during your junior year, and earn up to 12 hours credit toward a MA degree while you earn your BS.
-See our Accelerated Degree Program (ADP) page for details.
+See the program pages in the catalog for details.